kul-sudo/eportal-deprecated/README.md

 ![logo](https://user-images.githubusercontent.com/95244851/172011644-34148bdb-7509-4fec-8ba4-ce3158b5f1bf.png)

+# IF YOU WANT TO RUN MAIN.PY
+ONLY SUPPORTS >= PYTHON 3.10

 # What is eportal?
 Eportal can be considered a simulator, because it demonstrates how evolution works, and a game, because you can compete with the [AI](#ai) guessing which species will survive the evolution.
 <br>